juanvia/polygone/exponents/takeValidPoints.md

 The algorithm then removes the three invalid points...

-...and because **that** we have 6 monomials out of 9 possibles ones.
+...and because **that** we have 6 monomials out of 9 possible ones.